 - Experiment with Perspective: Use the extended reach to capture unique perspectives.
 Shoot over crowds at concerts, get a bird’s-eye view of a landscape, or capture dynamic low-angle shots that would be impossible otherwise.

 - Post-Processing Power: Don’t underestimate the power of editing.
-Even a quick tweak to exposure, contrast, and color in your phone’s photo editor can elevate your wired selfie stick shots from good to great.
+Even a quick tweak to exposure, contrast, and color in your phone’s photo editor can improve your wired selfie stick shots from good to great.

 Caring for Your Wired Selfie Stick: Longevity Tips